umar-younis/ng-uploader/README.md

   - `uploadFile(file, options)` upload a file directly without adding to queue.
   - `queue` array of files to be upload.

+## Each item properties
+  - `progress` upload progress of the item.
+  - `status` holds upload flag.
+  - `onUploadComplete` observable which emits data after each upload completed with response.

 ## Configuration
 ### Simple upload example
 #### To check full functionality locate demo directory files